 err; // not defined

-was added in ES6 and it is the most common way to create block as scope. let
+- letwas added in ES6 and it is the most common way to create block as scope.- letisn't hoisted (we will understand more about this in next chapter).

 {